 - 51 percent of on-the-go searches have local intent

 - 54 percent of Americans have replaced phone books with online local searches

 - On-page (website) signals account for only 20 percent of what search engines look at when deciding how to rank your business in local searches, so if you only have a website, you are neglecting the other 80 percent!

 A Note on Microsites

 Another problem with relying on your web developer to manage your entire digital presence is that updates can take a long time.
-That's why our local search marketing plans come with a RevSite.
-RevSites are technically microsites: locally optimized websites that are designed to drive customer interaction.
+That's why our local search marketing plans come with a microsite.
+Our websites are technically microsites: locally optimized websites that are designed to drive customer interaction.

 Here's how it works:

-And, the best part is that we have an entire team of RevSite specialists who create and optimize our clients' RevSites while watching out for Google updates and staying ahead of those changes.
-Any updates that you need to make to your RevSite can be done quickly without having to wait for your web developer.
+And, the best part is that we have an entire team of Website Services specialists who create and optimize our clients' websites while watching out for Google updates and staying ahead of those changes.
+Any updates that you need to make to your website can be done quickly without having to wait for your web developer.